kevinsea/Insight-Wiki-Stage/A Quick Tour.md

 Insight will assume that the first column in the child recordset is the parent ID, and will automatically map the children into a `List<T>` compatible property of the parent objects.

-You also have options to configure how the mapping occurs,
+You also have options to configure how the mapping occurs.

+**New in v5.0: Now supporting composite keys!**

 ## Just add Async ##
 If you want to do anything with any amount of load and you don't want the .NET ThreadPool to bite you (trust me, it will), then you need to write your code asynchronously.
 In general, it's pretty ugly, but Insight will take care of it for you.
 It even knows when to open and close the connection for you.